 Symptoms of painkiller withdrawal will surface within the first 24 hours of detox and will carry out over the week.
-Detoxing from an opioid pain reliever drug without medical supervision can be dangerous.
-Medical detox may be necessary if withdrawal symptoms present a risk to the patient’s health or cause severe discomfort.
-Medical detox for painkiller addiction involves replacing the drug of addiction with treatment medication, which is administered under strict supervision.
+Detoxing from an opioid pain reliever drug without clinical supervision can be dangerous.
+Detox may be necessary if withdrawal symptoms present a risk to the patient’s health or cause severe discomfort.
+Detox for painkiller addiction involves replacing the drug of addiction with treatment medication, which is administered under strict supervision.
 For many, this makes the detox process more comfortable, as any symptoms of withdrawal are greatly reduced.

 However, detox is the first step of prescription painkiller addiction treatment.
 Although the physical dependence on painkillers is broken during the process of detoxification, the elements attributed to the psychological addiction still need addressing.
 Underlying mental and emotional factors are often what lead to substance abuse and addiction, however, they can also result from excessive or prolonged drug use.
 Without further treatment, education, therapy, and counseling to deal with the psychological dependence, returning to the cycle of abuse is inevitable.
 Therefore, it is important to commit to rehab – the second step in painkiller addiction treatment.

 What Does Painkiller Rehab at Restore Treatment LA Entail?